 Surgically Clean Air Improves the Air in the Gross Anatomy Labs beyond Expectations

 The University of Detroit Mercy School of Dentistry is a leader in advancing health in a diverse and global society.
-They offer an extensive academic program in the education of Dentist, Hygienists, Dental Surgeons, as well as a highly respected Continuing Education curriculum.
-The School of Dentistry is 1 of 7 colleges under the Mercy umbrella, and they operate within a stand-alone 250,000 square foot facility.
+They offer an extensive academic program in Dentists, Hygienists, Dental Surgeons, and a highly respected Continuing Education curriculum.
+The School of Dentistry is 1 of 7 colleges under the mercy umbrella, and they operate within a stand-alone 250,000 square foot facility.

-The University’s Gross Anatomy Labs are used by students in the practical studies involving the use of cadavers (deceased human bodies).
-The cadavers are preserved using very odorous chemicals that create a pungent smell in the air which can be quite overwhelming for the students and professors that spend hours in these labs.
-The University was seeking a real solution to an airborne problem that has plagued Gross Anatomy Labs for decades.
+The University’s Gross Anatomy Labs are used by students in practical studies involving the use of cadavers (deceased human bodies).
+The corpses are preserved using very odorous chemicals that create a pungent smell in the air which can be pretty overwhelming for the students and professors that spend hours in these labs.
+The university sought a natural solution to an airborne problem that has plagued Gross Anatomy Labs for decades.

-The University purchased 4 large commercial grade Surgically Clean Air purifiers to place in their 3000 square foot gross anatomy lab to combat formaldehyde odours from the 25 cadavers.
+The University purchased 4 large commercial-grade Surgically Clean Air purifiers in their 3000 square foot gross anatomy lab to combat formaldehyde odours from the 25 cadavers.

-Each Surgically Clean Air was able to provide 1 air change per hour, so collectively the four (4) purifiers could provide 4 complete air changes per hour.
-Literally on the first day of use the students and staff were amazed on much the odor was reduced.
-Professors that have worked in the medical education industry for the entire careers had never experienced such fresh clean air in a Gross Academy lab ever.
+Each Surgically Clean Air provided 1 air change per hour, so collectively the four (4) purifiers could provide 4 complete air changes per hour.
+Literally, on the first day of use, the students and staff were amazed on much the odour was reduced.
+Professors that have worked in the medical education industry for their entire careers had never experienced such fresh, clean air in a Gross Academy lab ever.